yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

   - Data stored at a preliminary stage for supplying data for conventional DWH approaches.
 Data in this store is usually **not** aggregated nor does it contain historical data for longer periods.
 + **Basic database (core data warehouse)**:
-  - This is the central database with the DWH.
+  - This is the central database within the DWH.
 After the initial transformation, data is made available for various evaluation purposes or for downstream systems.
 + **Evaluation database (data mart)**
   - From a technical point of view, these databases are usually based on relational databases and store data with